elManto/elmanto.github.io/posts/welcome.md

   select mi
 ```

 In the *from* statement, we declare what elements we need.
-In our case we need a *Macro* variable, to infer some properties of the macro definition, a *MacroInvocation* that represents the set of instancies of that macro when it is invoked along the code, and an *AddExpr* that collects all the addition expressions that we have in the source (sum of two integers, sum of two variables, ..).
+In our case we need a *Macro* variable, to infer some properties of the macro definition, a *MacroInvocation* that represents the set of instances of that macro when it is invoked along the code, and an *AddExpr* that collects all the addition expressions that we have in the source (sum of two integers, sum of two variables, ..).
 The next step, is to specify the constraints of our subject in the *where* statement.
 For this example, we want all macros that contain the string ``ALLOC'' in the name and that, once invoked, use an addition as the 0-th argument (i.e., the first argument).
 Finally, in the *select* statement, we just say what we want to display.